tpcofficial/almace-scaffolding/_app/_posts/note/2021-03-08-an-overview-on-object-oriented-programming.md

 title: An overview on Object Oriented Programming

 ---
-# Object Oriented Programming (OOP)
+# Object-Oriented Programming (OOP)

 ## What is OOP

-- Capture, group info, data and related functionality into 'objects'
+* Capture, group info, data and related functionality into 'objects'

-- OOP world viewed as collection as objects
+* OOP world viewed as a collection of objects

-- Abstract data like unique data structures, user accounts etc
+* Abstract data like unique data structures, user accounts etc

-- Each object responsible for it's own data and operations performed in that data (scope)
+* Each object responsible for its own data and operations performed in that data (scope)

-- Objects *can* interact with eachother
+* Objects _can_ interact with each other

 In the real world, OOP is being phased out for functional and procedural programming.
-OOP is seen as inefficient and complicated, making maintaing work more of a hassle- although it's a great thing to learn and understand.
+OOP is seen as inefficient and complicated, making maintaining work more of a hassle- although it's a great thing to learn and understand.

 I plan on writing about functional programming soon, but this is a great place to start.

-These documents are going to be short and provide key notes on the topics in question.
+These documents are going to be short and provide keynotes on the topics in question.

 ## What's in a class/object

-- A class
+* A class
-  - Class name
+  * Class name
-  - Attribute
+  * Attribute
-    - All of the information share dby any object of this class type
+    * All of the information share by any object of this class type
-  - Methods
+  * Methods
-    - Code associated with the class tha tallows you to access or change it's attributes
+    * Code associated with the class that allows you to access or change it's attributes
-- A class is not an object itself.
+* A class is not an object itself.
-- Very easy to reuse a calss and create multiple objects of that class
+* Very easy to reuse a class and create multiple objects of that class
-- Classes are in itself not an object, more of a template for one
+* Classes are in themselves not an object, more of a template for one
-- To create an object from a class, we go through a process called instansiation (initialising a class into an object)
+* To create an object from a class, we go through a process called instantiation (initialising a class into an object)

 ```none